There’s nothing more I like to do at the end of a day than sit down and have a drink, usually Scotch and Soda or Bacardi and Coke.

 It was a time when women, apparently, preferred to stay home than go to work.
 Odd, for some reason, that Hollywood would ignore the hard-won rights of women to have jobs, though some might argue out of necessity because of the war.

-There were no computer games, contrary children, and that period, for the children was between coming home from school (doing homework) and going outside to play.
+There was no computer games, contrary children, and that period, for the children was between coming home from school (doing homework) and going outside to play.

 Yes, none of this disappearing into dark rooms for secret conversations on mobile phones or playing games on computers, or, dare I say it, being stuck in front of a television, pigging out on snack foods.